 Letter grade.
-Hours/semester: 48-54 lecture/16-18 hours by arrangement.
+Hours/semester: 48-54 lecture.
 Prerequisite(s): MATH 120 or MATH 123 or appropriate score on the College Placement Test.
 Recommended: Eligibility for READ 400 or an equivalent level of reading proficiency.
-An introduction to finite mathematics, including systems of linear equations and inequalities, matrices, set theory, logic, combinatorial techniques, elementary probability, linear programming, and mathematics of finance, with particular emphasis on applications.
+An introduction to finite mathematics, including linear functions, systems of linear equations and inequalities, matrices, linear programming, mathematics of finance, sets and Venn diagrams, combinatorial techniques and an introduction to probability.
+Applications in business, economics and social sciences.
 (AA: Area CI and E2c, CSU: Area B4, UC: Area 2A)